🇩🇰

 • Cannot study for more than 3 months

-• Remote work for foreign employer not officially permitted
+• Remote work for foreign employer is not permitted

 • Cannot extend stay beyond 90 days